kwatts949/CurriculumVitae/README.md

 ### Accuracy & precision

-I ensure that all work I complete is highly accurate and precise.
-Within my Chemistry degree, I have achieved a score of 100% on several assignments due to the impeccable quality of my work.
-Additionally, I have worked with live data feeds where the smallest error could result in catastrophic effects on the data feed integrity.
-As such, I have considerable experience in error-checking and ensuring accuracy.
+I am extremely detail-oriented and take great care to ensure that all of my work is accurate and precise.
+This is reflected in my Chemistry degree, where I have received perfect scores on several assignments.
+Furthermore, I have experience working with live data feeds, where precision and error-checking are crucial.

 ### Love of learning
 My quest in life is to learn something new every day and I am a huge advocate for education - I volunteer at my local secondary school, improving the quality of their resources to enrich the experience of students.
 I have an inherent desire to challenge myself and be better.
 This year, I've learnt to code and begun playing the piano - I'm excited to see what next year will bring!